yhiraki/dot-emacs.d/README.md

 However, changes were made of course.
 For example: C-w was set to backward-kill-word (which deletes the word before cursor).
 This is the standard Unix Terminal way.
-Kill region, which has originally was at C-w, is not at C-c C-k.
+Kill region, which has originally was at C-w, is not at C-x C-k.

 Keys are set in 24/basic_keys.el and in the configuration files for the packages (24/package_config/*) and languages